isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ## 🌐 Part IV: Theoretical Extensions and Applications

-### ❓ 4-1.
-How is this theory compatible with other mainstream theories of mind (such as Integrated Information Theory, IIT, and Free Energy Principle, FEP)?
+### ❓ 問題 4-1：問題 4-1：問題 4-1：How is this theory compatible with other mainstream theories of mind (such as Integrated Information Theory, IIT, and Free Energy Principle, FEP)?

 **💡 Answer:**